IBM-Cloud/chatbot-watson-android/README.md

 ![Watson Conversation Service Overview](https://github.com/VidyasagarMSC/WatBot/blob/initial/Images/Watson_Conversation_Service.png)

 <h3>Getting started</h3>
-Before you can start using the Conversation service, log in to IBM® Bluemix® and create a service instance.
+Before you can start using the Conversation service, log in to IBM Cloud and create a service instance.
 <ol>
- 	<li>Log in to Bluemix and navigate to the Conversation service:
+ 	<li>Log in to IBM Cloud and navigate to the Conversation service:
 <ul>
- 	<li>Don’t have Bluemix account? <a title="(Opens in a new tab or window)" href="https://console.ng.bluemix.net/registration/?target=/catalog/services/conversation/" target="_blank">Sign up</a> to create a free trial account.</li>
+ 	<li>Don’t have IBM Cloud account? <a title="(Opens in a new tab or window)" href="https://console.ng.bluemix.net/registration/?target=/catalog/services/conversation/" target="_blank">Sign up</a> to create a free trial account.</li>
- 	<li>Have a Bluemix account?
+ 	<li>Have a IBM Cloud account?
 Use <a title="(Opens in a new tab or window)" href="https://console.ng.bluemix.net/catalog/services/conversation" target="_blank">this link</a>.</li>
 </ul>
 </li>
  	<li>In the <strong>Service name</strong> field, type a unique name for your new instance of the Conversation service.